 Once you’ve defined your career narrative, make sure it comes through in your resume.
 Is your resume a laundry list of industry buzz words OR does it tell a story about who you are and what you bring to the table?
 To avoid the laundry list conundrum, focus on simplification, formatting and personal flare.
 Make sure the most important information is front and center and remove unnecessary clutter.
 If you’re unsure about whether to keep an item on your resume or remove it, try comparing it to an aspirational job listing.
 Does the item in question help support a qualification for that job listing?
 If not, get rid of it.
 If you’re more than five years into your career, it might be time to let go of that National Honors Society reference.
 The one-page resume rule usually helps me in forcing simplification.

 If you’re looking for template help, I’d check out Levo League’s Resume Builder.
 You can build and edit your resume on the go and it gives you useful career tips throughout the experience.
-As a non-designer working in a creative industry, I found Canva’s free resume templates to be extremely helpful as well.
+As a non-designer working in a creative industry, I found Canva’s resume builder page to be extremely helpful as well.

 3. Clean Up Your Digital Footprint